CentreForDigitalHumanities/Summer-School-2024/docs/documentation.md

 ```

 ### Anaconda
-A distribution that includes Python, Jupyter, and many data science packages, along with the Conda package manager for easy environment management.
+Anaconda is a distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment. [^1] It includes Python, Jupyter, and many data science packages, along with the Conda package manager for easy environment management.
 - [Documentation](https://docs.anaconda.com/)
 - [Navigator](https://docs.anaconda.com/navigator/)
 - [Free Learning](https://freelearning.anaconda.cloud/)